19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Overland Journeys.md

-# Overland Journeys (Hex Crawls)
+# Overland Journeys

-## Point Crawl
+## Define the Journey

+Before beginning the journey, the PCs should determine the following:

+- Destination
+- Speed (Number of Hexes per Day)
+- Path (Terrain and Danger Level)

-If the party is traveling along a road or safe area, it is generally better to abstract the journey into the total days / rations it will take and generate 1 encounter at the halfway point.
-This encounter should not always be hostile.
+If the party is traveling along a road or safe area, journey is abstracted into the total time, rations, and other resources it will take to reach the destination, which are then consumed.

 ## Hex Crawl

+If the party is traveling in a dangerous or unexplored area, they traverse it using a hex grid.

-While on a journey (hex crawl), days are divided into six [Watches](Watches.md):
+While on a hex crawl, days are divided into six [Watches](Watches.md):

 - Three for day
 - Three for night

-*If there is very little to no danger or content in the average hex, this level of granularity provides little gameplay value.
-Use watches and hex crawl rules for overland travel only when traversing dangerous areas with lots of activity in each hex.*

 ## Overland Journey Danger Level